-This sweet and spicy Basque espelette pepper is locally grown in California and meticulously hand harvested by farmer Nacho in the small town of Boonville.
-It has recently been featured in the New York Times Cooking and Cherry Bombe Magazine but we've been in love with this versatile and unique spice since the beginning.
+This sweet and spicy Basque espelette pepper is locally grown in California and meticulously hand harvested in the small town of Boonville.
+It has been featured in the New York Times, Bon Appetite, Sunset, Cherry Bombe Magazine and many more but we've been in love with this versatile and unique spice since the beginning.
 Prized by French chefs, this ingredient was only available imported from France until a Napa Valley chef committed to sustainability made it his mission to bring the seeds to his own farm.

 Called Piment d'Espelette because it is cultivated in the French commune of Espelette, Piment d'Ville is grown from the same seeds.
 The climate and soil in this little town is similar to the terroir of Espelette, France, making it an ideal place to grow this magnificent pepper that is the magic ingredient to so many recipes.

-Basque Chefs call Piment d'Ville "The Third Spice" and use it in their cooking as often as they use salt & pepper.
+Basque Chefs call it "The Third Spice" and use Piment d'Espelette in their cooking as often as they use salt & pepper.
 The Piment d'Ville pepper is sweet and spicy, warm not hot.
-It's adds a just the perfect splash of flavor to your favorite dishes.
+It adds a just the perfect splash of flavor to your favorite dishes.

 Just likes the chefs, we love using this pepper on everything from roasted vegetables to fresh fruit to seasoning grilled meats flawlessly.

 Boonville Barn Collective is a woman-owned farm that’s been producing unique chile powders for 10 years in the resource-rich Anderson Valley in Northern California.
 Piment d’Ville is their signature, California-grown version of the coveted Basque Piment d’Espelette.